-The three triathlon races at the inaugural multi-sport European Championships will be held at Glasgow’s Strathclyde Country Park, which was also the venue for the triathlon during the 2014 Commonwealth Games.
+The three triathlon races at the inaugural multisport European Championships will be held at Glasgow’s Strathclyde Country Park, the triathlon venue for the 2014 Commonwealth Games.

-The mixed relay, having definitely established its popularity with the public and competitor alike, will again be on the programme in Glasgow along with the traditional men’s and women’s individual events.
+The mixed relay, having established its popularity with the public and competitor alike, will again be on the programme in Glasgow, along with the traditional men’s and women’s individual events.

 “Our European athletes will have the chance to compete on a challenging course and to be seen globally.
 Instead of a standalone event, we’ll be part of an engaging programme of sports, which will enable greater media coverage than ever before.”

-Europe’s top triathletes have been devoted supporters of their European championships since they were established in 1985, and it is anticipated that many of the current stars of the sport will be present in Glasgow.
+Europe’s top triathletes have been devoted supporters of their European Championships since they were established in 1985.
+It is anticipated many of the current stars of the sport will be present in Glasgow.

-British hero and two-time defending Olympic champion Alistair Brownlee is also a three-time European champion while Switzerland’s 2012 Olympic champion and one of the all-time legends of the sport, Nicola Spirig, who also took the silver at the Rio 2016 Olympic Games, has won the European title on no less than five occasions since her first victory in 2009.
+British hero, and two-time Olympic men's champion, Alistair Brownlee is also a three-time European champion, while Switzerland’s 2012 Olympic women's champion, and one of the all-time legends of the sport, Nicola Spirig, who also took the silver at the Rio 2016 Olympic Games, has won the European title on no less than five occasions since her first victory in 2009.

 It will be only the second time the European Triathlon Championships will have been staged in Great Britain, the first being in Milton Keynes more than 30 years ago in 1986.